Authority Audit

 You own outcomes you can’t fully control.

-Decisions that should resolve at your level still resolve above you.
+Decisions that should be resolved at your level are still decided above you.

 What You Walk Away With

-• A one-page Authority Map, specific to how your business actually runs
+A written Authority Map - specific to how your business runs.

-• A direct recommendation on what needs to change next
+A prioritized recommendation on what needs to change and where to start.

 What This Is Not